 Here we are hiking down to

-lake?
+the lake?
 OK, that was a trick question because you can't.
-The lake is down
+The lake

-in the trees on the right of this picture, just around the corner.
-You
+is down in the trees on the right of this picture, just around the corner.

-of trail used to be shorter.
-The trail used to go more straight down the
+section of trail used to be shorter.
+The trail used to go more straight

-mountain style.
-I like the current configuration though as the switchbacks
+down the mountain style.
+I like the current configuration though as

-make the grade more knee friendly.
-It is still a lot of downhill, which
+the switchbacks make the grade more knee friendly.
+It is still a lot

-makes tomorrow, and the trek back, have a lot of uphill.
+of downhill, which makes tomorrow, and the trek back, have a lot of

 It was a glorious fall day

-the temperatures, and sun, are high.
-Today couldn't have been better for
+when the temperatures, and sun, are high.
+Today couldn't have been better

-this hike, a plethora of pictures.
-This section will seem like it takes
+on this hike, a plethora of pictures.
+This section will seem like it

-a while, as the lake always seems just out of reach, maybe just 100 yards
+takes a while, as the lake always seems just out of reach, maybe just

-and two when we got to the lake.
-We decided that site 2 had better views
+one and two when we got to the lake.
+We decided that site 2 had better

-and had the tents/kitchen closer together.
-We setup tents, filtered water
+views and had the tents/kitchen closer together.
+We setup tents, filtered

-and hung a bear bag before it got too dark.
-The site had two good tent
+water and hung a bear bag before it got too dark.
+The site had two good

-spots.
+tent spots.
 Site one also had at least two good places for tents.
-The wind
+The

-was forecast to be significant that night.
-On the trail in we felt some
+wind was forecast to be significant that night.
+On the trail in we felt

-gusts, but down at the lake it was sheltered some from the gusts.
-We did
+some gusts, but down at the lake it was sheltered some from the gusts.

-guy out and stake the tents just in case things "picked up".
+We did guy out and stake the tents just in case things "picked

+up".
 We had the lake to ourselves (I think anyway).
-The stargazing was good
+The stargazing

-and the slight to moderate breeze kept the bugs away.
-The evening quickly
+was good and the slight to moderate breeze kept the bugs away.
+The evening

-cooled down, as it does this time of year.
-It was forecast to get down
+quickly cooled down, as it does this time of year.
+It was forecast to

-below 30 that night, and I think it did.
-We did not have anything freeze
+get down below 30 that night, and I think it did.
+We did not have anything

 Continue to Page 2 by clicking here.
 Scroll down for map and elevation profile.